Ukrainian architecture: Cossack era

+Central and Eastern Ukraine

 Ukrainian Baroque emerged during the Hetmanate era of the 17th–18th centuries.
 Representative of the Сossack aristocracy, this style is distinct from Western European Baroque in that its designs were more constructivist, had more moderate ornamentation, and were simpler in form.

 Among the earliest examples of Ukrainian Baroque is the St. Nicholas Cathedral in Nizhyn.
-Famous examples of Ukrainian Baroque stone churches include the Kyiv Pechersk Lavra, St. George's Cathedral of Vydubychi Monastery (1696), Trinity Monastery in Chernihiv (1679), Trinity Church in Berezhany, cathedral of the Mhar Monastery near Lubny (1684), St. Nicholas Military Cathedral (1690) and Brotherhood Monastery (1695) in Kyiv (both destroyed by the Soviets), Intercession Cathedral in Kharkiv (1689), Holy Spirit Cathedral in Romny, Resurrection Cathedral in Sumy, Dormition Church in Liutenka, Poltava Oblast (destroyed), Trinity Church of Hustynia Monastery, Chernihiv Oblast (1672–1674), Transfiguration Church in Pryluky (1716).
-A major wooden church built in this style is Trinity Cathedral in Samar (1772–1781).
+Famous examples of Ukrainian Baroque stone churches include the Kyiv Pechersk Lavra, St. George's Cathedral of Vydubychi Monastery (1696), Trinity Monastery in Chernihiv (1679), cathedral of the Mhar Monastery near Lubny (1684), St. Nicholas Military Cathedral (1690) and Brotherhood Monastery (1695) in Kyiv (both destroyed by the Soviets), Intercession Cathedral in Kharkiv (1689), Holy Spirit Cathedral in Romny, Resurrection Cathedral in Sumy, Dormition Church in Liutenka, Poltava Oblast (destroyed), Trinity Church of Hustynia Monastery, Chernihiv Oblast (1672–1674), Transfiguration Church in Pryluky (1716).
+A major wooden church built in this style is the Trinity Cathedral in Samar (1772–1781).

 During the 17th–18th centuries, most medieval Rus' churches were significantly redesigned and expanded.
 Additional church domes and elaborate exterior and interior ornamentation were added.
 Among the most prominent examples of reconstruction are the exteriors of St. Sophia Cathedral in Kyiv (rebuilt in 1691–1705), Dormition Cathedral of Kyiv Pechersk Lavra (rebuilt 1695–1722), St. Michael's Golden-Domed Monastery, St. Michael's Church of Vydubychi Monastery and Church of the Saviour at Berestove (rebuilt by Petro Mohyla in 1638–1643).

 Civilian buildings constructed in Ukrainian Baroque style include the Samson Fountain in Kyiv, Regimental Chancellery building in Chernihiv, Lyzohub residence in Sedniv, Polubotok's house in Liubech, administrative and residential buildings in Kozelets, Nizhyn, and Pryluky.

 Among the most prominent Ukrainian Baroque architects were Ivan Hryhorovych-Barskyi, Stepan Kovnir, Osip Startsev, Adam Zernikaw, Ivan Zarudny.